xysun/dicely/README.md

 ### Furthur improvements

 - An URL shortening service usually has high read-to-write ratio.
-We can separate both at application layer and database layer (redis support readonly and writeonly nodes in a cluster)
+We can separate both at application layer and database layer (redis support readonly nodes in a cluster)
 - URL shortening service is usually the target for heavy spammers.
 We can implement some kind of spam filtering to protect the service.

 ### Deploy as standalone jar